Cambrian Combine strike: Religious and social responses

-August 1911: Resolution
+August 1911: resolution

 The Cambrian Combine strike finally concluded in August 1911 after nearly a year of industrial action.
-The miners, exhausted by the prolonged dispute and facing severe economic hardship, were compelled to accept the original wage offer of 2s 3d per ton that had been negotiated by Mabon prior to the strike's commencement.
+The miners, facing economic hardship, were compelled to accept the original wage offer of 2s 3d per ton that had been negotiated by Mabon prior to the strike's commencement.
 Workers began returning to the pits sporadically in early September 1911, having failed to achieve their original wage demands and returning on terms that were arguably worse than before the dispute began.

 The contrast between the strike's beginning and end was stark.
-Evans observed that the August 17, 1911 meeting at the mid-Rhondda Grounds presented a dramatically different scene from the defiant gathering of September 18, 1910: "Then the demeanour of the thousands of miners who assembled in front of the platform was one of vociferous defiance of their employers and one of whole-hearted determination to fight the issues to a triumphant end; now their demeanour was one of sullen dejection, and of a suppressed anger against those whom they considered responsible for their defeat, and of a greatly weakened, if not lost, faith in the power of orthodox trades unionism to redress wrongs."
+Evans observed that the 17 August 1911 meeting at the mid-Rhondda Grounds presented a dramatically different scene from the defiant gathering of 18 September 1910: "Then the demeanour of the thousands of miners who assembled in front of the platform was one of vociferous defiance of their employers and one of whole-hearted determination to fight the issues to a triumphant end; now their demeanour was one of sullen dejection, and of a suppressed anger against those whom they considered responsible for their defeat, and of a greatly weakened, if not lost, faith in the power of orthodox trades unionism to redress wrongs."

 By September 1911, only 80 per cent of the original strikers had obtained re-employment, leaving approximately 2,400 men permanently displaced.
-The strike's conclusion marked a significant defeat for the miners, with the prolonged action having "petered out in despair" after the immense suffering endured during the winter months.
+The strike's conclusion marked a significant defeat for the miners after the hardship endured during the winter months.

-Aftermath for Displaced Miners
+Aftermath for displaced miners

 The military occupation ensured that trials of strike leaders would take place successfully in Pontypridd during 1911, contributing to the miners' defeat.
 Thirteen miners from Gilfach Goch were prosecuted for their involvement, receiving custodial terms of two to six weeks, whilst others were discharged or fined.
 The prosecutions, combined with the presence of troops, effectively prevented further strike action and contributed to the "marginalisation of the liberal wing of the trade union movement."

 The defeat marked the downfall of Mabon and traditional conciliation-based leadership, whilst simultaneously contributing to demands for a national minimum wage, which Parliament passed a year later.
-However, the immediate aftermath left many mining families in dire circumstances, with the 2,400 permanently displaced miners facing uncertain futures in an industry that had demonstrated its willingness to use replacement workers and military force against organised labour.
+However, the immediate aftermath left many mining families in difficult circumstances, with the 2,400 permanently displaced miners facing uncertain futures in an industry that had demonstrated its willingness to use replacement workers and military force against organised labour.

-Analysis and Impact

-Economic Costs
+Economic costs

-The financial toll of the strike was devastating for all parties involved.
+The financial toll of the strike was considerable.
 Evans calculated that by September 1911, the Cambrian Combine workmen had lost nearly £800,000 in wages, while accumulated debts exceeded £90,000 based on an estimated debt accumulation rate of 4 shillings and 6 pence per week per person receiving strike pay.
 The South Wales Miners' Federation paid out over £300,000 during the 20-month period ending September 1911, with the Cambrian Combine strikers receiving approximately £200,000, averaging over £22 per strike member in benefits.